Backup/Restore of Metadata Store File in GuardPoints Undergoing Rekey

 , or rsync

 , or even commercial backup products that sweep the file system namespace for backing up files is supported.
 This method of backup performed while LDT is in progress over GuardPoints poses some challenges when files in GuardPoints are backed up in an encrypted format.
-The challenge with this method of backup is the existence of the CTE-LDT Metadata Store file (MDS) in the GuardPoint during the backup or restore process, and strict protection enforced on MDS files preventing deletion or modification to MDS files.
+The challenge with this method of backup is the existence of the LDT Metadata Store file (MDS) in the GuardPoint during the backup or restore process, and strict protection enforced on MDS files preventing deletion or modification to MDS files.

 Secondly, your backup utility must backup and restore extended attributes of files and the GuardPoint directory.
-Because CTE-LDT extended attributes are also protected similarly to MDS files, your backup must be enabled to restore extended attributes for files.
-To overcome both restrictions, your policy on the GuardPoint must include a security rule without Apply Key Effect to enable your backup utility to replace MDS files, and CTE-LDT extended attributes for files, as part of backup/restore operations.
+Because LDT extended attributes are also protected similarly to MDS files, your backup must be enabled to restore extended attributes for files.
+To overcome both restrictions, your policy on the GuardPoint must include a security rule without Apply Key Effect to enable your backup utility to replace MDS files, and LDT extended attributes for files, as part of backup/restore operations.
 Additionally, your backup utility must be signed with a signature set from CipherTrust Manager for added security, and be executed with the option to preserve extended attribute options available with the standard Linux utilities.

 The following table lists the supported backup utilities, required options to preserve extended attributes, and supported versions of the utilities.